jay3sh/mepage/_posts/2009-12-26-readerscope-15-quicker-better-prettier.md

 layout: post
 title: "ReaderScope 1.5 - quicker, better, prettier"
 ---
-"ReaderScope 1.5 - quicker, better, prettier"
+ReaderScope 1.5 - quicker, better, prettier
 ===
 ReaderScope 1.5 is ready for the holidays.
 With the latest improvements it gives the best Google Reader experience out there for your Android phone.